bitovi/academy/src/docker/1-what-is-docker/what-is-docker.md

 @page learn-docker/what-is-docker What is Docker
 @parent learn-docker 1

-@description Learn to setup a basic CanJS application using StealJS as the module loader.
+@description Explore Docker concepts and architecture.

 @body

 ## Overview
-Traditional application deployment requires packaging application source code into an artifact and deploying it to a server that has compatatble, operating system, runtime and other dependant libraries.
+Traditional application deployment requires packaging application source code into an artifact and deploying it to a server that has a compatatble operating system, runtime and other dependant libraries.

 Docker exists to address these issues.
 Docker bundles runtime dependencies with application source code into an image - creating a unified experience whether an application is being run on a developer's workstation or a production server.

 ## VMs vs Docker Containers
 Virtual machines (VM) are an abstraction of a physical server turing one server into many.
 A hypervisor is installed on the host server allowing multiple VMs to run on a single machine.
-Each VM includes a full copy of an operating system (OS) making it resource intensive and slow to boot.
+Each VM includes a full copy of an operating system (OS) making it resource intensive to run and slow to boot.

 Containers are an abstraction at the app layer that packages application artifacts and dependencies together.
 The fundamental difference is containers share the same host operating system, but each container runs in it's own isolated process controlled by the Docker Engine.
 Containers are more lightweight than VMs and typically boot in seconds instead of minutes.